Arian04/android-hid-client/README.md

 *UI subject to change since app isn't stable yet*

-This Android app allows you to use your phone as a keyboard by communicating with `/dev/hidg0`, a character device that allows your phone to send keys to a connected host device (I recommend using [USB Gadget Tool](https://github.com/tejado/android-usb-gadget) to create hidgX devices).
+This Android app allows you to use your phone as a keyboard by communicating with `/dev/hidg0`, a character device that allows your phone to send keys to a connected host device.
 It presents itself as a standard hardware input device and therefore doesn't require any additional software to be installed on the computer.
 It is also completely functional within the connected computer's BIOS/UEFI.
 This app supports most standard keyboard keys, including a-z, 0-9, \`~!
 @#$%^&*()_+{}|:"><,.;'[]\=-, function keys, SysRq/Print Screen, and several more (I strongly recommend using [Hacker's Keyboard](https://github.com/klausw/hackerskeyboard) to use special keys such as modifier and function keys).

 Disclaimer: This app requires your device to be rooted.